The Haunting Success of Ten Thirty One Productions: A ThoroUgh exploration Post-Shark Tank

 High production design

-This creates repeat business and delirious social media buzz.
+This creates repeat business and insane social media buzz.
 Add exclusive merchandise, themed food, and VIP passes, and you’ve got a business model that keeps on screaming with joy—and profit.

-They also invest heavily in safety protocols, making sure guests are scared—but never harmed.
+They also invest heavily in safety protocols, ensuring guests are scared—but never harmed.

-6. The Esoteric Behind the Name: Why “Ten Thirty One”?
+6. The Secret Behind the Name: Why “Ten Thirty One”?

 If you’re wondering, yes—“Ten Thirty One” is a reference to October 31st, aka Halloween.
 Simple, spooky, and effective branding.